rm-tom/rm-tom.github.io/_pages/cv.md

   * Studied the drag forces acting on smear nanoparticles in C++.

-3. **Indian Institute of Technology Madras** Undergraduate Researcher, (Aug 2020 - Present)
+3. **Indian Institute of Technology Madras** Undergraduate Researcher, (Aug 2018 - May 2019)
   * Developed the form of the constitutive relations for rate-independent dissipative mechanical processes.
   * Compared experimental results with proposed theoretical framework and found errors to be less than 10%.